Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Results and Discussions

+To consider how midgap states are related to real PCARS measurements, we first note that for point-contact junctions, even though the interface of the junction is not an infinitely flat plane, the contact region is flat and is often large in comparison to the atomic scale and the BTK theory is applicable\cite{Greene}.
+However, in contrast to planar junctions, point-contact junctions are often plagued with uncertainty in exact orientation of the junction interface.
+Therefore, it is crucial to include orientational dependence in the tunneling spectroscopy.
+For this purpose, in the following we extend the analysis to include $k_y \neq 0$.

-{\em Results and Discussions} -- To consider how the above midgap states are related to real PCARS measurements, we extend the above analysis to cases with $k_y \neq 0$ in the following.
-If the pairing gaps between different FSs are extended $s$-wave with sign reversal, there will be four kinds of zero-energy surface bound states (or zero-energy Saint-James cycles) corresponding to various combinations of interband FSs: $\alpha_1-\beta_1$, $\alpha_1-\beta_2$, $\alpha_2-\beta_1$, and $\alpha_2-\beta_2$.
-In addition to the above four zero-energy surface bound states, there also exist nonzero-energy surface bound states (or nonzero-energy Saint-James cycles) corresponding to various combinations of intraband FSs: $\alpha_1-\alpha_1$, $\alpha_2-\alpha_2$, $\beta_1-\beta_1$, and $\beta_2-\beta_2$.
+We first note that if the pairing gaps between different FSs are extended $s$-wave with sign reversal, there will be four kinds of zero-energy surface bound states (or zero-energy Saint-James cycles) corresponding to various combinations of interband FSs: $\alpha_1-\beta_1$, $\alpha_1-\beta_2$, $\alpha_2-\beta_1$, and $\alpha_2-\beta_2$.
+As indicated in Fig. \ref{fig3}, zero-energy Saint-James cycles is sensitive to the direction.
+It can only exist when only when quasi-particles can scatter across $\alpha$ and $\beta$ bands.
+The window for such scatterings can be estimated as the spanning angle of $\beta$ band with respect to the $\mathbf{k}=0$ point, which limits the orientations of interfaces to fall into a small window around $\pm 6^{\circ}$ near the [100] direction.
+In contrast to other pairing symmetry such as $d$-wave which also supports zero-energy bound states but with a large window for observing these states\cite{PhysRevB.67.024503}.